LevonDX/Teams-Hack-event-March-2022/Challenge 5 Channel Bot/Readme.md

 ## Success Criteria

-1. Demonstrate to your coach that SSO for the app is configured and when user opens the app he/she'll see the.
+1. Demonstrate to your coach that SSO for the app is configured and show the sigh-in dialog for SSO.
 2. Demonstrate to your coach that the Bot has 2 commands on the "Team Channel" context as listed above.

 ## Learning Resources